OfficeDev/office-js-docs-pr.pt-br/docs/project/create-a-project-add-in-that-uses-rest-with-an-on-premises-odata-service.md

         accept.toLocaleLowerCase();

         // Enable cross-origin scripting (required by jQuery 1.5 and later).
-        // This does not work with Project Online.
+        // This does not work with Project on the web.
         $.support.cors = true;

         $.ajax({